 Registration is with the practice and NOT an individual doctor, although you will be allocated a named GP.
 Patients wishing to register with the practice will be asked to complete a Registration Form (GMS1) and a New Patient Questionnaire.
 The practice does not operate a personal list system, however you have the right to express a preference of practitioner, please let the Patient Advisor know your preference when booking routine appointments.
+Please note: from the 30th October 2018, Bay Medical Groups boundary only covers LA3 & LA4 postcodes.

-You can request a New Patient Registration Pack from reception at any of our six sites, or alternatively, you may print off the forms below, and return to us.
+You can request a New Patient Registration Pack from reception at any of our sites, or alternatively, you may print off the forms below, and return to us.

 New Patient Questionnaire (only required for those aged 16 or over)